brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 5 bht.md

 2. "But why does he affirm that it was not known, when it had been the subject of so many predictions?
 The prophets everywhere declare, that people shall come from every nation in the world, to worship God; that an altar shall be erected both in Assyria and in Egypt, and that all alike shall speak the language of Canaan."
 3. "They knew that some communication of the grace of God would be made to the Gentiles, but at what time, in what manner, and by what means it should be accomplished, they had no information whatever."

+### Philip Schaff:
+1. "The contrast with 'holy' and 'in the Spirit,' suggests that those merely sons of men, not born of the Spirit, could not know this mystery."
+2. "The contrast between 'now' and 'in other generations' is one of degree.
+It was not then made to the extent that it has now been revealed."
+3. "To the Apostles there was a permanent inspiration to fit them for their peculiar work as laying the foundation of the Christian Church; but in the peculiar condition of the apostolic Church, without a complete New Testament, and the experience of centuries, there was an inspiration for teaching."

 ### Archibald T. Robertson:
 1. "In other generations (ετεραις γενεαις).
 Locative case of time."
 2. "He had already claimed this revelation for himself (verse Ephesians 3:3)."